mrdevops12/testing-ec2_module/README.md

-   RAW_JSON	Your actual metadata in JSON
+    RAW_JSON:  	 Your actual metadata in JSON

-   ENCODED_JSON	Base64-encoded version of RAW_JSON
+   ENCODED_JSON:  	Base64-encoded version of RAW_JSON

-   GITHUB_OUTPUT	Makes ENCODED_JSON available to next job needs.deploy.outputs.DEPLOY_META_JSON	Passes that encoded string to the next job base64 -d in Gmail job	Recovers the original metadata safely for email
+   GITHUB_OUTPUT:  	Makes ENCODED_JSON available to next job

+   needs.deploy.outputs.DEPLOY_META_JSON:	Passes that encoded string to the next job

+  base64 -d : in Gmail job	Recovers the original metadata safely for email